slee7286/slee7286/README.md

 ## About Me

 - I am a student at Imperial College London studying Economics, Finance and Data Science.
-- I work through advanced ML/AI coursework and hands‑on projects (e.g. Stanford CS229 / CS224N style material).
+- I work through advanced ML/AI coursework and hands‑on projects.
-- I enjoy building end‑to‑end data workflows: from exploratory notebooks to deployable code.
+- I enjoy building end‑to‑end data workflows: from exploratory notebooks to deployable code (CI/CD).
 - I like experimenting with new tools and editors.

 ---